Rizama-Victor/Computer-Vision-for-Intelligent-Traffic-Monitoring-and-Control/README.md

 ## 🎯 Research Objectives

+-  To curate a high-quality dataset of different vehicle types specifically at traffic intersections.
 -  To develop a computer vision model capable of accurately detecting and classifying vehicles across multiple traffic lanes in real-time.
 -  To count the number of vehicles in each lane based on the real-time detection results.
 -  To dynamically adjust signal timing by assigning shorter waiting periods and longer green light durations to lanes with higher traffic density.